Questioning Double Jeopardy

 It has come to prominence and, depending on the viewpoint, a certain level of notoriety in modern times due to the combination of the increasing crime solving abilities of modern forensic science, with that of the (primarily commercial) media responding to a public demand for more exposure on law and order issues.

-The two main alleged justifications for this law are in a few words, that:
+The two main alleged justifications for this law are, in few words, that:

 1. There must be a protection against prosecutors who might, spitefully and maliciously, abuse their authority and repeatedly bring to trial someone via whom they were humiliated at the first trial by not being able to convict.